History, tourist information, and nearby accommodation

 Later in the 16th century stone from the medieval building was used to help build the nearby Parsonage.

-The building suffered from decay, but stayed sufficiently intact for it to become the first village museum in England in 1925.
+The building suffered from decay but stayed sufficiently intact for it to become the first village museum in England in 1925.
 It is now owned by English Heritage but operated by the Faversham Society.
 Among the highlights of historical finds from the area are objects unearthed from excavations at Faversham Stone Chapel (Our Lady of Elwarton), a mile to the north west.
-The museum has limited opening hours, so it is a good idea to check with the official website before making plans to visit.
+The museum has limited opening hours, so it is a good idea to check the official website before making plans to visit.

 About Maison Dieu

 Address: Ospringe Street, Ospringe, Faversham, Kent, England, ME13 8TS

 Location: On the A2, a mile West of Faversham

 Phone: 01795 534 542